 EN420 : Air Pollution Testing & Control - This course will include an introduction to air pollution regulations, emissions testing, the science of emissions and reduction in emissions through process control and mechanical optimization, air pollution control techniques specifically (but not exclusively) related to marine transportation and power plants.
 This course will also include a related environmental health and safety component.
 This course will include hands-on lab components for sample testing and site monitoring.
-Prerequisites: CH210 or CH301 or CH101 or CH352 or CH152.
+Prerequisites: CH210 or CH301 or CH301 or CH352 or CH152.
 Rec.
 2. Lab.
 2, Cr.
 3.

-ENGINEERING $(\uparrow \underline{\mathsf{Top}} \uparrow)$
+ENGINEERING $(\uparrow \text{Top} \uparrow)$

 ES180 : Engineering Design I - A first course in "structured" conceptual design of engineering systems.
 Lectures emphasize methods of creating alternate approaches to solve a given "open ended" engineering problem, and identifying the most promising solutions.
 This communications intensive course includes a conceptual design project and simple computer application.
 Students will work in design teams devising, evaluating, and defending a feasible solution to a design problem.
-Prerequisite: CS150 or taken concurrently.
 Rec.
 2, Cr.
 2.